Certificate in Opioid Treatment Specialist

 Anyone may pursue the 12-credit certificate.
 There are no prerequisites.
 It would be most beneficial to professionals who want to strengthen their credentials and current students who want to graduate with stronger job prospects.

-The certificate is designed to be offered across two consecutive semesters, with all four courses in seven week formats.
-The certificate can be earned in as little as one academic year, beginning in either the fall or spring semester.
+The program is designed to be offered online across consecutive sessions from May through December, taking courses individually.
+The certificate can be earned in less than one academic year.

 The courses and sequence:

 - REHB 410 Prevention, Education and Treatment of Substance Abuse

 - REHB 421 Advocacy and Public Policy in Addictions and Recovery